Glyphack/Glyphack/content/posts/planning-my-day.md

 title: "Planning My Day"
 date: 2022-09-07T23:22:58+04:30
 draft: false
-tags: []
+tags: [koal, productivity]
 ---

-A while back I started planning my day before starting any task.
+A while back I started planning my day before starting my day.
 I did this because I wanted to have a morning routine for myself, but most of the time I found myself starting to pickup something to read or already replying to emails or slack.
-So by setting this rule for myself to writing down anything I want to do for the day first it helped to overcome this habit.
+So by setting this rule for myself to write down everything I want to do for the day first, helped to overcome this habit.

 Since then I found some improvements that can be done along with writing down the plan for the day.
 I'll list my observation here, and my goal is to implement these in the [koal](https://github.com/Glyphack/koal) app, as a default way of planning the day.